GENI-NSF/geni-tools/README-omni.txt

  - `--devmode`: Continue on error if possible

 ==== listresources ====
-Call the AM API ListResources function at specified aggregates, and print the rspec to stdout or to a file.
+Call the AM API !ListResources function at specified aggregates, and print the rspec to stdout or to a file.
 Optional argument for AM API v1 & v2 is a slice name which returns a manifest RSpec.
 Note that the slice name argument is only supported in AM API v1 and v2.